LB presents the Full Story of a Football Manager who is best known by the Nickname ‘Pep‘.

-After the 2011/2012 season Guardiola resigned from Barcelona and claimed he would have a sabbatical year in New York City.
-Later on it was revealed he would take the reigns at Bayern Munich starting from the summer 2013.
+After the 2011/2012 season, Guardiola resigned from Barcelona and claimed he would have a sabbatical year in New York City.
+Later on it was revealed he would take the reigns at Bayern Munich, starting from the summer of 2013.

 Guardiola won the Bundesliga title, DFB-Pokal title, as well as UEFA Super Cup and Club World Cup titles in his very first season with Bayern.

 Pep Guardiola Bio – Love For Fashion and Arts: